Middle Eastern theatre of World War I: Kurds

 In the early twentieth century, Kurds, much like Arabs, were a diverse population, dispersed across a wide area and far from homogeneous in social status or geo-political outlook.
 Though many were committed proponents of Kurdish nationalism, this view was far from ubiquitous.
 In 1914, many Kurds belonged to the Ottoman elite and Kurds often held high ranking and prominent offices within the Ottoman state.

 Kurdish Nationalists hoped that the Allies of World War I would aid them in creating an independent Kurdish nation if they were to fight against the Ottomans, and undertook several uprisings throughout the war.
 Most of these, except for the uprisings of August 1917, were not supported by any of the allied powers.

-Further still, many Kurds rejected remained loyal to and fought on behalf of the Ottoman Empire.
-The most notorious example being the Hamidiye, a mostly Kurdish elite cavalry division of the Ottoman army.
-The Hamidiye fought for the Ottomans in both the Caucucus and Persian campaigns and played a significant role in the Armenian genocide.
-Regions with high Armenian revolutionary actions were targets for the Hamidiye, who created an "Armenian Conspiracy" to justify their reasons for killing the Armenians.
+However, many Kurds remained loyal to and fought on behalf of the Ottoman Empire.
+The most notorious example being the Hamidiye, a mostly Kurdish elite cavalry division of the Ottoman army that fought in both the Caucucus and Persian campaigns and played a significant role in the Armenian genocide.
+Regions with high Armenian revolutionary actions were targets for the Hamidiye, who referred to an "Armenian Conspiracy" as justification for killing the Armenians.

 According to some estimates, about ten to twenty thousand Armenians were slaughtered by the Hamidiye units.

 In other instances local Kurds joined with Turkish forces not out of loyalty but to share in the spoils taken from Armenian civilians.
 According to historian Raymond Kévorkian, while many nomadic Kurdish tribes actively participated in the genocide, settled Kurds rarely did so.

 Many Kurds also opposed the genocide and undertook personal efforts to rescue Armenian civilians.